 The first major find to emerge from the sand was a papyrus that contained, in Greek script, what was later translated as the Gospel of Thomas, an apocryphal work that was never canonized into the New Testament of the Bible.
 Three manuscripts were unearthed.
 They are to this day the only known manuscripts of the Gospel of Thomas in Greek.
 The only other manuscript was written in coptic, discovered later among the finds at Nag Hammadi, also in Egypt.
 A fragment of the Gospel of Matthew followed soon after.
 The finds were astonishing, not so much because of the biblical references, but because of the sheer mass of the discovery.
 By the time Grenfell and Hunt’s excavations had ended in 1907, there were enough papyri to fill 700 boxes, a total of 500,000 fragments that made their way back to Oxford, England, for preparation and study.

 During the summers between seasons, Grenfell and Hunt labored over cleaning, sorting, identifying and deciphering the meaning of the hundreds of thousands of fragments uncovered.
 As scholars, they were hoping to acquire works, known, unknown, and lost, of classical Greek literature.
 They were not disappointed.
 They uncovered fragments of the works of the playwright Menander, Sophocles, Satyrus, Euclid, and latin works by Livy.
-More Christian texts, too, were among the major finds, including parts of Matthew, John, Mark, Romans, the Book of Revelation, the Apocalypse of Baruch and the Gospel according to the Hebrews, and parts of Old Testament books.
+More Christian texts, too, were among the major finds, including parts of Matthew, John, Mark, Romans, the Book of Revelation, the Apocalypse of Baruch and the Gospel according to the Hebrews, and parts of the Old Testament.

 From the Gospel of Matthew.
-Wikimedia Commons
+Public Domain, Wikimedia Commons

 But only 10 percent of the finds were literary.
 Roughly 70 percent consisted of public and private documents such as codes, edicts, official correspondence, census returns, tax assessments, petitions, court records, bills of sales, leases, wills, inventories, and even horoscopes and private letters.
 Excavations continued by an Italian team from 1910 to 1934 added many more finds to the inventory.
 It was, most importantly and without question, the most detailed and intimate account of the lives and times of an ancient people of an ancient city.
 It was an unprecedented window into the past, unmatched by any other archaeological undertaking.